“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” Henry Wadsworth Longfellow

 2) Where do you come from?

-I am irritated because I haven’t slept well and I feel I don’t have control over my reactions towards other people.
+I am irritated because I haven’t slept well, and I feel I don’t have control over my reactions to other people.
 I am also under pressure and am busy getting anxious because of that.
-To be quite honest, I’ve been feeling this way for quite a while – since my parents got divorced.
+To be quite honest, I’ve been feeling this way for quite a while—since my parents got divorced.

 3) Why are you here?

-I am here because I am not coping well.
-And I need to do something about it.
-That is the reason why I am acting out and feel so irritated and stressed out.
+I am here because I am not coping well, and I need to do something about it.
+That is why I am acting out and feeling so irritated and stressed.

-In the case of the last example, you can decide not to give ”irritation” a room, as it is a difficult emotion to live with.
-To show it the way, you have to tell this guest why you are not giving him a room.
+In the case of the last example, you can decide not to give ”irritation” a room, as it is a complex emotion to live with.
+To show it the way, you must tell this guest why you are not giving him a room.
 “Irritation, I can’t give you a room as you are too destructive.
-I now know why you are here and I know what to do with the reason for your coming.”
+I now know why you are here, and I know what to do with the reason for your coming.”

 It helps to keep a journal of the emotions you become aware of.
 Remember to give the emotion a name.
 Try to do this exercise with every emotion – good or bad.
 It helps you to become more self-aware.
 There is a list of emotions at the end of this article.